-Air quality sensors can track pollution levels in real time from across the city and help policy makers draft an action plan, in addition to identifying violators.
-Healthcare issues related to air pollution claim millions of lives annually and this is a solid foundation to identify major contributors and peak hours.
-This data can be analyzed to come up with measures that would flatten out the peak demand hours.
+Air quality sensors can track pollution levels in real time from across the city and help policymakers draft an action plan, in addition to identifying violators.
+Healthcare issues related to air pollution claim millions of lives annually, and this is a solid foundation to identify major contributors and peak hours.
+This data can be analysed to come up with measures that would flatten out the peak demand hours.
 For example, incentivizing citizens to purchase electric vehicles, capping new cars sold, increasing toll payments during peak traffic hours, etc.

 We have limited natural resources, which are being harnessed at a breakneck pace.
 Utilities are now looking at becoming more efficient rather than using up more and more resources to cater to our energy, water, gas, and petroleum demands.

-Municipalities deploy huge workforce to clean up cities, collect garbage and dispose them regularly.
+Municipalities deploy huge workforce to clean up cities, collect rubbish and dispose them regularly.
 A large part of it is manual, as they do not have processed data about the critical zones.
-When fitted to community garbage collectors, smart sensors can let the supervisors know when the bin is full and it can be attended immediately.
-GPS data can be fed into mobile apps so that consumers know the exact position of garbage trucks and sanitation workers.
+When fitted to community rubbish collectors, smart sensors can let the supervisors know when the bin is full, and it can be attended immediately.
+GPS data can be fed into mobile apps so that consumers know the exact position of rubbish trucks and sanitation workers.